• Library

 • basic grasp of Philippine culture, acceptable traditions, and people's values as necessary prerequisites for achieving national consciousness and solidarity

-• teaching basic health knowledge and the formation of desirable health habits and practices;
+• teaching basic healthknowledge and the formation of desirable health habits and practices;

 • development of functional literacy, in Pilipino and English, as basic tools for further learning